mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ### Contractions

 Guidance on contractions is situational.
-In most cases, contractions are more in line with common speech, and provide a conversational atmosphere with little negative connotation.
+In most cases, contractions are more in line with common speech and provide a conversational atmosphere with little negative connotation.
 However, if the situation feels too informal or is more complicated by the use of a contraction, don't use it.

 ### Numbers

-Spell out a number when it begins a sentence or if the number is less than 10.
+- Spell out a number when it begins a sentence or if the number is less than 10.
 Otherwise, use the numeral.
 This includes ordinals.
 - Ten new employees started on Monday, and 13 start next week.
 - I ate three donuts at Coffee Hour.
 - There are 10 new tickets in the queue.
 - Meg won first place in last year's Walktober contest.
 - We hosted a group of 12th graders who are learning to code.
+- In the Admin UI you are able to render and download any session from the last 100 days as long as those sessions were not encrypted.

+If a sentence contains numbers that are both lower than 10 and higher than 10, the numeric digits are used throughout the sentence, for consistency.

+- The Admin UI will display Web Logs from the last 7 days, and all other logs are available via the CLI for a period of 13 months.

 Sometimes it feels weird to use these rules.
 If it is an expression that, in common usage, uses either spelled-out numbers or  numerals, leave them that way.

+#### In Blog headings

+In web content, like blogs, it’s acceptable to use numerals in headings or “listicles” (where the headings are used to section off list items), as the numerals are used for SEO purposes and they reduce the character count in headings.

+- 4 Barriers to Implementing Zero Trust Network Access (ZTNA)
+- 1. Complex Infrastructure and Hybrid Environments
+- 2. Trying to Operationalize Zero Trust with A Hodgepodge of Tools

+#### In Documentation headings
+Use all the rules that are described in the Numbers section of this guide (except for the rules given for blog headings).

+#### Punctuation

 Numbers over three digits get commas: